 - Pre-requisites: Advanced Open Water, EANx Diver and signed Diving Medical

 - Minimum Age: 18 years old

 - Group Size: 4:1

 - Personal Tuition: 1:1 personal tuition is available

-Most of all the PADI Rebreather and Advanced Rebreather Diver Combo on the Poseidon MKVI / Se7en will do that for you!
-It certainly did for us!
+Well the PADI Rebreather and Advanced Rebreather Diver Combo on the Poseidon MKVI / Se7en will do that for you!
+At least it certainly did for us!

-The Rebreather Course Combo uses the PADI Rebreather and Advanced Rebreather pack.
-It is laid out as you would expect from PADI with the Quick Quizzes and Knowledge Reviews.
-The manual explains how Rebreathers work (both Closed and Semi-Closed).
-The Rebreather Course Combo will look at the various things you need to aware of when diving on CCR Rebreathers.
-Remember though that it it is a "generic manual."
-Or in other words the rebreather course manual is for every PADI Rebreather Course, irrespective of the unit that you are learning to dive.
+The Rebreather Course Combo uses the PADI Rebreather Course and Advanced Rebreather pack.
+The manual is laid out as you would expect from PADI with the Quick Quizzes and Knowledge Reviews.
+The PADI Rebreather Course manual explains how Rebreathers work, both Closed and Semi-Closed.
+On this program will look at the various things you need to aware of when diving on CCR Rebreathers.
+Remember though that the Rebreather Course manual IS a "generic manual."
+Or in other words the rebreather course manual is for every PADI Rebreather Course, irrespective of the Rebreather that you are learning to dive.

 Therefore the second half of your Independent study is to download the Poseidon Se7en and / or MKVI User Manual and read through this in detail.
-In fact you can download the manual here to save you time.
+In fact you can download the Poseidon User Manual here to save you time.

 Poseidon Se7en and MKVI Closed Circuit Rebreather Course